ICSpark-Projects/Chick-Dance-Revolution-Hard/README.md

 "danceArrowRight", and "danceArrowDown"
 - Create variables for elements with ids movearrow-up, movearrow-left, movearrow-right, movearrow-down called "moveArrowUp", "moveArrowLeft", "moveArrowRight", and "moveArrowDown"
-- Create variable for element score text called "scoreText"
+- Create variable for element with id score-text called "scoreText"
 - Create integer variable for keeping track of player's score called "score".
 It should be set to 0.
 - Create empty array variable called "moves" for holding game moves
 - Create integer variable called "currentMove" with the value 0 to keep track of the current move in the "moves" array.